 Scheduling of assessments/deadline

 Deadlines or exams being close together.
 To support your time management and planning during exam periods, take a look at the Revision and Exams section of King's Academic Skills for Learning (KASL) on KEATS.
-If you have an exam clash, please read our article I have a clash in my exam timetable.
+If you have an exam clash, please read our article Support when registering for your exams & accessing your exam timetable.

 Important to know: The Students’ Union have an advice team, KCLSU Advice, who provide free, impartial and confidential advice and support to students.
 They can help you by explaining how the mitigating circumstances works, providing advice on how to complete requests, and giving you the time to talk about your personal circumstances.